-REPORT CARDS
+PROGRESS REPORTS/REPORT CARDS

-Report cards will be available at the end of each quarter and accessible for viewing on Infinite Campus.
-Parents/Guardians are encouraged to contact their child's teacher if you have any questions concerning student progress.
+Progress reports for all students will be shared periodically during the school year (either via Infinite Campus or in paper form).
+Report cards will be available online through Infinite Campus.
+Parents/Guardians are encouraged to contact their child's teacher if you have any questions concerning the mid-term report or report card.